Mr Jason O'Neil

 Graduate Certificate in Wiradjuri Language, Culture and Heritage, Charles Sturt University

-Jason's research is interdisciplinary, spanning Indigenous Studies, public policy and public law.
-At the heart of his research is Indigenous peoples' right to self-determination, and Indigenous resurgence through assertions of nationhood.
+Jason's research is interdisciplinary, spanning public policy, public law and Indigenous Studies.
+At the heart of his research is Indigenous peoples' right to self-determination, and Indigenous resurgence through assertions of people and nationhood.

 My Teaching

-Jason currently teaches Principles of Public Law and Indigenous Peoples and the Law.
+Jason teaches Principles of Public Law and Indigenous Peoples and the Law.

-Jason previously convened and taught into the Faculty's long-standing Indigenous Pre-Law Program, in collaboration with colleagues from the Law Faculty and Nura Gili.
+Jason previously convened and taught into UNSW Law and Justice's Indigenous Pre-Law Program, in collaboration with colleagues from the Law Faculty and Nura Gili.
 Pre-Law is an alternative entry pathway with a focus on developing Indigenous student's core legal thinking skills, and an overview of the Australian legal system and elements of negligence law.
-He also teaches the faculty's Foundations Enrichment courses, which provide ongoing support and tutorials for first year Indigenous law students alongside Introducing Law and Justice and Torts.
+He also taught the faculty's Foundations Enrichment courses.